johan-gorter/autopilot/promts.md

 Give me 3 JSON files with an array containing demo data files for users, issues and comments.
 Make realistic issues about a fictional government tax application web application.
 There should be 2 users, 3 issues with 0-3 comments each.

 Create a script scripts/seed-demo-data.ts that adds the demo data from test/demo-data to the database.
 Provide the lines to add to package.json to run this command.

+# Client

+## Sitemap in client.md
+provide client.md
+Create a sitemap of urls available in the browser.
+Add query-string parameters if applicable.
+Put this in a markdown document for reference

+## Template
+Create a blank plain template.html page that can be used as a starting point for pages like create-issue.html.
+It is styled using bulma.
+It includes a navbar. htmx loads the user menu.
+There is one placeholder where the main page content can be placed.

+please make the navbar stand out using a background color

+## New issue
+provide client.md issue.yml new-issue.md template.html
+create the new-issue.html page. it contains inline javascript for the client side logic and interacts with the server using /api.